plausible/website/_articles/website-analytics-for-personal-sites-and-blogs.md

 Google Analytics is the obvious and the default choice for most websites.
 Even though it is a very useful and powerful tool used on the majority of websites on the web, it [brings several issues](https://plausible.io/blog/remove-google-analytics) that distract site owners from what they enjoy doing the most.

-Here's a look at why we created Plausible Analytics as a great [Google Analytics alternative](https://plausible.io/vs-google-analytics) for personal websites and blogs.
+Here's a look at why we created Plausible Analytics as a great [Google Analytics alternative](https://plausible.io/vs-google-analytics) for content creators and their personal websites and blogs.

 ## Google Analytics is complicated to use and understand